 I owe more on my current loan than my current vehicle is worth.
 What do I need to know if I buy a new vehicle?

-If you owe more than your current car is worth – sometimes referred to as being “underwater” or having “negative equity” – you should consider whether you can afford a new car.
+If you owe more than your current vehicle is worth – sometimes referred to as “negative equity” – you should consider whether you can afford a new vehicle.

-To find out if you have negative equity, you should look up the value of your current car using websites such as the Kelley Blue Book and Edmunds.com.
-You may also find the Kelley Blue Book and other resources at your local library.
-Look up the “private sale” value, because that’s what you can get if you sell your car to an individual.
+To find out if you have negative equity, you should look up the approximate value of your current vehicle using websites such as the Consumer Reports, Edmunds, Kelley Blue Book, NADA Guides, and online classifieds.
+You may also find these and other resources at your local library.
+Look up the “private sale” value, because that’s what you can get if you sell your vehicle to an individual.
 Look up “Trade In to Dealer” if you want to see a range of prices for similar vehicles.
 Then call your lender to find out how much you still owe on your loan.

-A car dealer will probably offer to “roll in” the balance of your old loan into a loan for a new car.
+A dealer may offer to “roll in” the balance of your old loan into a loan for a new vehicle.
 This is called a “negative trade-in,” because the trade-in adds to the cost of the new loan, rather than reducing it.
 This might make the new loan unaffordable.
 Be very careful to make sure you understand the total cost of the new loan and the monthly payments – and the loan term (in months) – before you agree to anything.

-Be sure to talk to your dealer about any outstanding loans or financing and ensure that your dealer pays off your current loan if you trade in a car with a balance due on your current loan.
+Be sure to talk to your dealer and your lender about any outstanding loans or financing on your trade-in.
+Make sure that your dealer or lender arranges to pay off your current loan if you trade in a vehicle with a balance due on your current loan.